yonhan3/openosc2/README.md

 2. *Installing*

-Installation must be preformed by `root`, an `Administrator' on most systems.
+Installation must be preformed by `root`, an `Administrator` on most systems.
 The following is used to install the library.

     $ sudo make install